JMCov/reading-notes/code-201/class4.md

 **What is the difference between a parameter and an argument?**

-**Parameters** are sometimes called **arguments** and need to be specified when you are invoking a function, these are values that need to be included inside the function parentheses
+**Parameters** are sometimes called **arguments** and need to be specified when you are invoking a function, these are values that need to be included inside the function parentheses.
+A parameter is when you declare the function but it is refered too as an argument when you invoke the function.

 **Pick 2 benefits to pair programming and reflect on how these benefits could help you on your coding journey.**